-A description of CIBC's social and environmental policies, along with the steps taken to implement them, is provided on pages 15 to 31 of the 2007 AAR.
+A description of CIBC's social and environmental policies, along with the steps taken to implement them, is provided in the 2008 AAR.
+Additional information about our environmental policies and environmental risks can be found under "Risk Management - Environmental risk" on page 83 of our 2008 AAR, which page is incorporated by reference herein.